hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Daffers, duffers, mop-stick weavers, and undertakers,
 >
-> Oft constitute the guests at these grand balls,
+> Oft constitute the guests at these grand balls[^171],
 >
 > Dispute precedence, and demand the calls.

->
+[^171]: That there should be such balls, Ball holders and Ball guests ought not to excite surprize, but that the professors alluded to should feel pride in identifying' themselves with such concerns, must appear extraordinary to those who know the parties, and have witnessed their constant boastings of their connections and abilities, as well as their challenges to all the town.

 > The conduct of the guests whom you find there,
 >
 > Is such as you would meet with at a fair: